FSEmbedded/releases-fus/README.txt

-F&S i.MX6UL Yocto Release 2024.03 (fsimx6ul-Y2024.03)
+F&S i.MX6 Yocto Release 2024.04 (fsimx6-Y2024.04)
 ==============================================================

 Please see the file

-  doc/FSiMX6UL_FirstSteps_eng.pdf
+  doc/FSiMX6_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a major release for all F&S boards and modules based on the i.MX6-UltraLite and i.MX6ULL CPUs from NXP
+This is a major release for all F&S boards and modules based on the i.MX6 CPUs from NXP.

-(or i.MX6UL and i.MX6ULL for short).
-Currently these are the modules efusA7UL, PicoCOM1.2, PicoCoreMX6UL,
+Currently these are the modules armStoneA9, armStoneA9r2, armStoneA9r3, armStoneA9r4,
-PicoCoreMX6UL100 and PicoCOMA7.
+efusA9, efusA9r2, PicoMODA9, NetDCUA9, QBlissA9, QBlissA9r2

 More boards may be added to this family in the future.
 All these boards can work with software that is created from this release package.